 Segal's Web Anti-Defamation Package contains the template for a contract titled Mutual Agreement to Maintain Privacy.
 This is popularly called the ‘waiver’ because by signing it, the patient waives or surrenders free speech.
 Stripping the euphemisms away, this contract is a gag order.

 The contract is designed to restrict patients from posting any negative review of an MD's practice, no matter how deserved.
 Typically, the contract stays “in force and enforceable” for five years from the last doctor's visit, or for three years after the doctor-patient relationship ends.
 There were several iterations of the contract.
-Below is one; a full collection is on Doctored Reviews.
+Below is one; others are published on Doctored Reviews.

 “Patient agrees to refrain from directly or indirectly airing commentary upon the doctor and his practice, expertise and/or treatment … on the Internet, on blogs, or other broadcast media.
 Publishing includes attribution by name, pseudonym, or anonymously.
 Patient will not denigrate, defame, disparage, or cast aspersions upon the doctor and will use all reasonable efforts to prevent any member of their immediate family or acquaintance from engaging in any such activity.